ballerina-platform/module-ballerinax-postgresql/postgresql-examples/complex-queries-operation/README.md

         ```
 # Run the example

-To run the example, move into the `complex-queries-operation` folder and execute the below command.
+To run the example, move into the `complex-queries-operation` project and execute the below command.
 ```
 $bal run
 ```